inBeat/inbeat-website/content/top-influencers/instagram/cosmetics/colombia/medellin/_index.md

 ---
-title: Top 10 Cosmetics Instagram Influencers In Medellín In 2023
+title: Top 10 Cosmetics Instagram Influencers In Medellín In 2024
 description: >-
-  Find top cosmetics Instagram influencers in Medellín in 2023.
-Most popular hashtags: #makeup #maquillaje #colombia #beauty.
+  Find top cosmetics Instagram influencers in Medellín in 2024.
+Most popular hashtags: #makeup #maquillaje #beauty #colombia.
 platform: Instagram
 hits: 8
-text_top: See the most popular Instagram profiles on inBeat.
+text_top: Discover the most popular Instagram influencers on inBeat.
-text_bottom: inBeat aggregates 8 Instagram influencers like this in Medellín, Colombia for you to pitch.
+text_bottom: inBeat holds 8 Instagram influencers like this in Medellín, Colombia for you to collaborate.
 profiles:
   - username: "wilsbeauty"
     fullname: >-